urbit/old-doc/doc/arvo/dill.md

 <div class="short">

-Overview
-===
+# `%dill`

 `%dill` is our terminal driver.

 Unix sends keyboard events to `%dill` from either the console or telnet, and `%dill` produces terminal output.
 The only app that should directly talk to `%dill` is the terminal app.
 Command-line apps are run by, receive input from, and produce output to, the `%shell` app, which is controlled by `%terminal`, which talks to `%dill`, which talks to unix.
 Clay also uses `%dill` directly to print out the filesystem change events, but this is questionable behavior.

 `%dill` has two main components.
 First, it controls the terminal on a very basic, event-by-event level.
 This includes keeping track of things like the dimensions